 If you don’t have a food processor, no worries.
 You can also place the cubed tofu in a bowl (or directly in the pan) and break up with a potato masher or wooden spoon.

-These vegan lettuce wraps have loads of flavour, but garnish is highly recommended (because I loves me some garnish).
+- These lettuce wraps have loads of flavour, but garnish is highly recommended (because I loves me some garnish).
 I particularly love pickled red onions and salsa.
 Avocado is delicious too!

 Aside from enjoying these tofu wraps as they are, these are delicious options for the scrambled tofu:

-If you make these vegan lettuce wraps, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make these easy tofu wraps, be sure to leave a comment below!

 - 1 tablespoon olive oil

-- 1 to 2 red Thai chili peppers , minced (depending on how spicy you like things (or ½ teaspoon cayenne pepper powder))
+- 1 to 2 red Thai chili peppers, minced (depending on how spicy you like things)

 - 1 tablespoon chili powder